FAQs for Parents

 A: When a choice district receives more applications than there are spaces available, the choice district must hold a public lottery to determine which students may participate in the choice program.
 The following processes are required:

-• The choice district must inform students of conditional acceptance, rejection or placement in the lottery by the determined deadline.
+- The choice district must inform students of conditional acceptance, rejection or placement in the lottery by the deadline established in the Student Application Timeline for Parents.

 Q: Under what circumstances are students given preference in the application process?